sunilpottumuttu/IronServer/README.md

 What's there in this Release:

 Alpha release supports, allow you to access your computer information/control from free Publicly Hosted Website using Iron Python.
-Work In-Progress

-Testing
-Documentation
-Support for Iron Ruby
-Support DOS commands using custom DOS shell
-Creating a Custom Protocol(which i call it as IronProtocol) for this type of Application Control and access your computer from Twitter,Facebook, web mail Code Cleanup
-Reducing the Build Time Dependencies on Iron Languages DLL's Attention!!!
+Attention!!!

  My intention is not to Create/Demonstrate a Malware with this application using .NET